JASTdance/A_sidebar/README.md

 ### Local Stress Testing

 To stress test my system locally I used [K6](https://k6.io/docs/test-types/stress-testing).
-The test I used gradually increases from 1 to 500 virtual users over one minute.
+The test I used gradually increased from 1 to 500 virtual users over one minute.
 Each virtual user makes 1 request per second.

 * First make sure [K6](https://k6.io/docs/getting-started/installation) is installed on your machine if you want to run the stress test locally.